Prevter/BetterCrashlogs/README.md

 - [ ] Parse C++ exceptions
 - [ ] Automatically get the latest broma file for the game
 - [ ] Add a settings menu to configure the theme/font size
-- [ ] Wait for geode v2.0.0-beta.24 to be released (some API changes are needed)